Azure/ausgovcaf-cloudsoe/docs/README.md

 For example: `autoUpdateGroup:1` or `autoUpdateGroup:2`

-## Control Automanage profiles

-Two default Automanage profiles have been activated via Azure Policy - one intended for production systems, and one for non-production systems.
-The application of these profiles is controlled by the `Production` tag.

-For example: `Production:true` or `Production:false`

 ## Reporting

 The CloudSOE uses standard Azure features, and will use familiar management/monitoring tooling.
 You will find project-specific outputs in: